Virtual cameras: Changing your video background in the Virtual Lobby

 Downloading a virtual camera

-- First, you will need to download a virtual camera according to your preference.
+- First, you will need to download a virtual camera of your choice.

 - Next, install and launch the virtual camera you have just downloaded.